Welcome to York Hospital’s Online Art Gallery!

 Cynthia Knowles Watercolors

-The work of watercolor artist Cynthia Knowles was on view from April 15 to June 15, 2021.
-Cynthia was a professional pen and ink artist and calligrapher for many years.
+Watercolor artist Cynthia Knowles was a professional pen and ink artist and calligrapher for many years.
 She began working with watercolors in 2013, while wintering in Florida.
 There she studied with local artists Jim Beech, Patt Bacon and Nancy Colby as well as world-renowned artist Tony Couch.
 Cynthia specializes in landscapes and is known for her attention to detail and her ability to evoke the ‘feeling’ of a place.
 Cynthia is a fulltime resident of York, Maine, and a member of the Charlotte County Visual Arts and the York Art Associations.
 View Cynthia’s online art gallery by clicking the image below.

 “Maine Seacoast in Watercolors” by Dr. Kenneth Fellows